 The catering arm of this Alexandria mega café can brighten your day and your dining table by delivering cakes of all shapes and sizes right to your door.
 We're talking everything from Black Forest to red velvet, banana, caramel chiffon and more.

 Same-day delivery is now available within a 25-kilometre radius of this urban cellar door in Chippendale, which also happens to boast an extravagant selection of cheese, charcuterie and other premium goods (hello, Russian caviar) to go along with the wines.
 Members of the cellar door team are also hosting complimentary video calls for virtual wine tastings.
+Visit the website for more details.

 A fixture at markets across the city, the Hopper Pan has temporarily transitioned from food stall to ready-made and frozen meal pick-up and delivery, offering a host of Sri Lankan short eats and curries.
 Check out their website for more information.